-This setting must specify both the name of the file to run as well as on the device (CPU:, USR:, or CRD:) on which the file is located.
+This setting must specify both the name of the file to run as well as on the device (CPU:) on which the file is located.
 The extension of the file must also be valid for a data logger program (.CRB, .DLD, .CRB).

 See also File management via powerup.ini (p.
-112).
+104).